Edward VII: Heir apparent

 Edward was regarded worldwide as an arbiter of men's fashions.
 He made wearing tweed, Homburg hats and Norfolk jackets fashionable, and popularised the wearing of black ties with dinner jackets, instead of white tie and tails.
 He pioneered the pressing of trouser legs from side to side in preference to the now normal front and back creases, and was thought to have introduced the stand-up turn-down shirt collar, created for him by Charvet.
-A stickler for proper dress, he is said to have admonished Lord Salisbury for wearing the trousers of an Elder Brother of Trinity House with a Privy Councillor's coat.
-Deep in an international crisis, Salisbury informed the Prince that it had been a dark morning, and that "my mind must have been occupied by some subject of less importance."
+A stickler for proper dress, he is said to have admonished Lord Salisbury for wearing the trousers of an Elder Brother of Trinity House with a privy councillor's coat.
+Deep in an international crisis, Salisbury informed Edward that it had been a dark morning, and that "my mind must have been occupied by some subject of less importance."
 The tradition of men not buttoning the bottom button of waistcoats is said to be linked to Edward, who supposedly left his undone because of his large girth.
 His waist measured 48 inches (122 cm) shortly before his coronation.
-He introduced the practice of eating roast beef and potatoes with horseradish sauce and yorkshire pudding on Sundays, a meal that remains a staple British favourite for Sunday lunch.
+He introduced the practice of eating roast beef and potatoes with horseradish sauce and Yorkshire pudding on Sundays, a meal that remains a staple British favourite for Sunday lunch.
 He was a lifelong heavy smoker, but not a heavy drinker, though he did drink champagne and, occasionally, port.

 Edward was a patron of the arts and sciences and helped found the Royal College of Music.
 He opened the college in 1883 with the words, "Class can no longer stand apart from class ...
 I claim for music that it produces that union of feeling which I much desire to promote."
-At the same time, he enjoyed gambling and country sports and was an enthusiastic hunter.
+At the same time, he enjoyed gambling and country sports, and was an enthusiastic hunter.
 He ordered all the clocks at Sandringham to run half an hour ahead to provide more daylight time for shooting.
-This tradition of so-called Sandringham Time continued until 1936, when it was abolished by Edward VIII.
+This tradition of so-called Sandringham time continued until 1936, when it was abolished by Edward VIII.
 He also laid out a golf course at Windsor.
-By the 1870s the future king had taken a keen interest in horseracing and steeplechasing.
-In 1896, his horse Persimmon won both the Derby Stakes and the St Leger Stakes.
-In 1900, Persimmon's brother, Diamond Jubilee, won five races (Derby, St Leger, 2,000 Guineas Stakes, Newmarket Stakes and Eclipse Stakes) and another of Edward's horses, Ambush II, won the Grand National.
+By the 1870s Edward had taken a keen interest in horseracing and steeplechasing.
+In 1896, his horse Persimmon won both the Derby and the St Leger.
+In 1900, Persimmon's brother, Diamond Jubilee, won five races, including the Triple Crown of Derby, St Leger and 2000 Guineas, as well as the Newmarket Stakes and Eclipse Stakes.
+The same year, another of Edward's horses, Ambush II, won the Grand National.